Dynamsoft/barcode-reader-javascript-samples/hello-world/blazor/README.md

 [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) is a framework for building interactive client-side web apps with .NET and C#.
 Follow this guide to learn how to implement [Dynamsoft Barcode Reader JavaScript SDK](https://www.dynamsoft.com/barcode-reader/sdk-javascript/) (hereafter called "the library") into a Blazor application using [JavaScript Interlop](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/call-javascript-from-dotnet?view=aspnetcore-8.0#invoke-js-functions).

 In this guide, we will be using [`dynamsoft-barcode-reader-bundle 10.2.1000`](https://www.npmjs.com/package/dynamsoft-barcode-reader-bundle/v/10.2.1000).
+We also used .NET 8.0 (version 8.0.8) to develop this sample.
+To ensure the sample app runs properly, please refer to this guide to update your .NET installation - https://learn.microsoft.com/en-us/dotnet/core/install/upgrade.

 > Note:
 >